Doctor Who: Home media

 A wide selection of serials is available from BBC Video on DVD, on sale in the United Kingdom, Australia, Canada and the United States.
 By 2013, every fully extant serial was released on VHS and DVD by BBC Worldwide.
 (Note: The VHS releases ended in 2003, before copies of episodes 1, 2, 4, 5, and 6 of The Enemy of the World were discovered in 2013.)
-BBC Worldwide (until 2018) and BBC Studios Home Entertainment (since 2018) continues to release the 2005 revival series on DVD and Blu-ray.
+BBC Worldwide (until 2018) and BBC Studios Home Entertainment (since 2018) released all 15 series of the 2005 revival show on DVD and Blu-ray.
 Series 1 is also available in its entirety on UMD for the PlayStation Portable.
 Eight original series serials have been released on Laserdisc and many have also been released on Betamax tape and Video 2000.
 One episode of Doctor Who (The Infinite Quest) was released on VCD.
-Initially, only the series from the 2008–2010 specials onwards were also available on Blu-ray, along with Spearhead from Space (1970), released in July 2013, and the 1996 TV film Doctor Who, released in September 2016.
+Initially, only the series from the 2008–2010 specials onwards were also available on Blu-ray, along with Spearhead from Space (1970), released in July 2013, and the 1996 television film, released as a standard definition upscale in September 2016, and as a 4K restoration of the film footage in 2026.
 However, in 2018 it was announced that the classic run would be released on Blu-ray starting with a box set of season 12.
 Series 1 through 4 of the revival (2005–2008) were initially only released commercially on DVD, but had two separate Blu-ray upscales in November 2013 and in 2023.

-Over 600 episodes of the classic series (the first 8 Doctors, from 1963 to 1996) are available to stream on BritBox (launched in 2017) and Pluto TV.
 From 2020 until 2025, most of the revival series was available for streaming on HBO Max, as well as spin-offs Sarah Jane Adventures and Torchwood.
+Since June 2026, the first thirteen series of the revival have been available for streaming on AMC+.
 Ahead of the 60th anniversary of the series, BBC cleared the rights to allow almost every single non-missing episode of Doctor Who (Note: With the exception of An Unearthly Child.
 As of June 2025 the rights to Terror of the Zygons and The Seeds of Doom have since expired.) onto iPlayer.
 Additionally various spin-offs were also added to iPlayer including Torchwood, The Sarah Jane Adventures, Class, and Doctor Who Confidential.